dgKrajnik/dgkbank/readme.md

 ### Introduction:
 - DGK Bank is a small Corda Network that distribute a asset called DANIEL.
 - DANIEL is a non fungible asset that contain thoughts.
+Daniel is issuing request toBank and Bank in response sending DANIEL.
+DANIEL is 'Issuer Owner Thought".

 ![Diagram](danielcorda.png)